Surrogate Representation Inference for Text and Image Annotations: Introduction

 To estimate surrogate representation and perform subsequent statistical inference, I introduce a neural network architecture that jointly predicts human annotations and structured variables.
 As a concrete example, I demonstrate the proposed SRI methodology in the setting where the text-based variable, such as sentiments or topics, serves as an outcome.
 I show that the covariate-adjusted outcome mean (i.e., the average value of the text-based variable for each level of the predictors after adjusting for the set of control variables) is nonparametrically identified using surrogate representation.
 This surrogate representation can be estimated with the proposed neural network architecture.
 Drawing on the literature of semiparametric statistics (e.g. \citealt{tsiatis_semiparametric_2006, chernozhukov_doubledebiased_2018, kennedy_semiparametric_2023}), I derive the semiparametric efficient estimation strategies tailored to the proposed neural network architectures and formalize the conditions under which the SRI estimator is valid and efficient.

-The SRI framework can further adjust measurement errors in human annotations when multiple human annotations are available.
-Specifically, I show that when the measurement error in human annotations is \emph{non-differential} (i.e., the measurement error does not depend on the true annotation or the contents of texts), the quantity of interest can be nonparametrically identified and estimated from multiple annotations using the literature of double negative control (e.g., \citealt{kuroki_measurement_2014, tchetgen_introduction_2020, zhou2024causal}).
+The SRI framework can be further extended to adjust for measurement errors in human annotations when multiple human annotations are available.
+Specifically, I show that when the measurement error in human annotations is \emph{non-differential} (i.e., independent across coders given the true label and unrelated to the textual content except through the true label), the quantity of interest can be nonparametrically identified and estimated from multiple annotations using the literature of double negative control (e.g., \citealt{kuroki_measurement_2014, tchetgen_introduction_2020, zhou2024causal}).
 Since perfect human annotations are not required, once researchers can create a solid coding rule, they can then leverage existing crowd-sourcing platforms, such as Amazon Mechanical Turk and CrowdFlower, to generate human-annotated labels with relative ease.

 I finally apply the proposed SRI methodology to the existing research on the framing of immigrants in the U.S. Congressional speeches \citep{card_computational_2022}.
 I compare the proposed SRI estimator with the existing bias correction algorithm (\citealt{angelopoulos2023prediction, egami_neulips_2023,egami2024using}) that leverages both machine learning predictions and human annotations.
 I find that the direct use of machine learning predictions inflates the partisan difference in the framing of immigrants.
-Both SRI and the existing bias-correction approach yield consistent point estimates, but because tone classification is challenging, SRI reduces the standard errors by roughly one-third.
+Both SRI and the existing bias-correction approach yield consistent point estimates, but because tone classification is challenging, SRI significantly reduces the standard errors.